83bar is a marketing agency specializing in healthcare.

 Our internal team analyzes campaign success metrics and produces reports for clients.

-Initially, 83bar was something of an assembly line.
+Initially, 83bar was a simple assembly line.
 We ran campaigns, handed off patients to clinics and never heard back from them.
-We were severely lacking information about the intent of patients scheduling appointments.
+We lacked information about the intent of patients scheduling appointments.

 We wanted to make sure that the people we contacted were truly in need of the health services.
 Our relationships with clinics and clients became a conversation back and forth to manage patients before, during, and after appointments.
 This follow up information from clinics made it easier to understand patient needs and optimize campaigns.